sudara/deepjargon/definitions/grad_student_descent.md

 How networks go from prototype to published paper, published paper to production.

-A bad joke illustrating that designing networks and tuning their [hyperparameters](#hyperparameter) is often an art rather than a science.
+A bad joke illustrating that designing networks and tuning their [hyperparameters](#hyperparameter) is often a tedious art best left for minions rather than a science.

 ---